Floorp-Projects/Floorp/addon-sdk/source/doc/module-source/sdk/windows.md

 String URL to be opened in the new window.
 This is a required property.

+@prop isPrivate {boolean}
+Boolean which will determine if a private window should be opened.
+Private browsing mode must be supported in order to do this.
+See the [private-browsing](modules/sdk/private-browsing.html) documentation for more information.

 @prop [onOpen] {function}
 A callback function that is called when the window has opened.
 This does not mean that the URL content has loaded, only that the window itself is fully